If you are getting into music making and you are starting to acquire some equipment, you might find yourself wanting a dedicated studio desk.

 Besides this, they also usually come with a few rack spaces where you can mount you rack compatible gear like sound cards, synthesizers, amps, and so on.

-However, if you are just starting our you might not need rack spaces which you save you a bit of money and we’ll start with one such desk.
+However, if you are just starting our you might not need rack spaces which you save you a bit of money.

-You might also want to pair the desk with a proper chair for the long hours you’ll be spending in the studio so make sure you check our guide on studio chairs as well.
+You might also want to pair the desk with a proper chair for the long hours you’ll be spending in the studio and I personally would focus on a good chair before a studio desk.